-Tacos are one of my favourite foods at the moment, they are so versatile.
+Tacos are my favourite food, they are so versatile.
 You can put pretty much anything in them and they taste amazing!
-This is a vegan recipe, using the delicious jackfruit, in homemade tortillas drizzled with some vegan cashew cheese.
-You can of course put the tinga in your choice or pre-made tortilla, but the home made ones are unbeatable!
+This is a vegan recipe, using the delicious jackfruit, in homemade tortillas served with mango salsa.
+You can of course put the tinga in your choice of pre-made tortilla, but the home made ones are unbeatable!

 MAKES 24 TORTILLAS

 100ml Cold Water